 In the article they state, “Our data suggest that people are very clear on what they want at work — and they fundamentally want the same things.
 When it comes to an ideal job, most of us are looking for a career, a community, and a cause.”

-- “Career is about work: having a job that provides autonomy, allows you to use your strengths, and promotes your learning and development.
+- “Career is about work: doing work that provides autonomy, makes use of your strengths, and promotes your growth.
 It’s at the heart of intrinsic motivation.”